 Simple enough; we create a CSV with the correct constructor based on whether we expect headers or not.

-Now let's write a function to get a whole column of the CSV.
+So what if we want to get all of the names from our CSV?
+Let's write a function to get all the values of a specific column.
 Here's where things get a bit more interesting:

 getColumnByNumber :: CSV -> Int -> Maybe [String]